 8. Add Tempo Runs

-Tempo runs involve 10-45 minute runs at a steady pace that should be slower than your default.
+Tempo runs involve 10-45 minute runs at a slower pace that should be slower than your default.
 Tempo runs push you to reach your anaerobic threshold, which is simply the exertion point at which your body begins to produce lactic acid.
 By improving your running speed and endurance with tempo runs, it’ll take longer and longer for you to reach this threshold.

 9. Jump Rope